CalStatePays/calstatepays/README.md

 ```

 ## Development cycle
-During development, there are two major components that involve
-additional processing to ensure the code and database are setup correctly.
-One component is related to the front-end, where [Yarn](https://yarnpkg.com/) is used to pre-process the JavaScript code.
-The other component is related to thedatabase, were raw CSV files need to be converted to appropriate JSON data for the Laravel database component.
+During development, there are two major components that involve additional processing to ensure the code and database are setup correctly.
+One component is related to the front-end, where [Yarn](https://yarnpkg.com/) / [npm](https://www.npmjs.com/) is used to pre-process the JavaScript code.
+The other component is related to the database, where the JSON representation of the data is processed and imported into a database.
-A developer needs to take the following additional steps, during the development cycle if they make any changes to the JavaScript (which includes the Vue components) components or the database seed values.

 ### Front End
+A developer needs to take the following additional steps, during the development cycle if they make any changes to the JavaScript (which includes the Vue components).
 The Yarn Package manager is used to compile all of the front-end resources.
 Execute the following command to bring the compiled resources up-to-date.

+_**Please Note:** You can use either yarn or npm to run the following commands._

 ```
 $ docker-compose exec web yarn run dev